 LIMITATION OF LIABILITY

 9.1 Nothing in this agreement shall exclude or restrict either party’s liability for death or personal injury resulting from the negligence of that party or its employees while acting in the course of their employment.

 9.2 Neither party shall be liable to the other under this agreement for any loss, damage, cost, expense or other claim for compensation arising as a direct or indirect

 result or breach or non-performance of this agreement due to a Force Majeure Event.

 9.3 Neither party shall be liable to the other under this agreement for any of the following, whether in contract, tort (including negligence) or otherwise:

 (e) loss of profits or anticipated profits; or

 (f) loss of wasted expenditure; or

 (g) losses associated with GDPR Consents provided that the parties have complied fully with the requirements of clause 8.13 .

-9.4 The Organiser’s maximum aggregate liability in contract, tort (including negligence) or otherwise, however arising, out of or in connection with the performance of the Organiser’s obligations under this agreement, in respect of any one or more incidents or occurrences during the Term, shall be limited to a sum equal to the amount of the Sponsorship Fee received by the Organiser as at the date of such act or omissions.
+9.4 The Parties maximum aggregate liability in contract, tort (including negligence) or otherwise, however arising, out of or in connection with the performance of the Parties obligations under this agreement, in respect of any one or more incidents or occurrences during the Term, shall be limited to a sum equal to the amount of the Sponsorship Fee.
+In respect of the organiser the sponsorship fee’s must already be received and paid in full as at the date of such act or omissions.